 Writer Dorothy Marcic creates a well structured mash up of the genre, capturing the sound and feel of a time when we were all younger, and perhaps not even born yet. . . fluid and dynamic show. . . nostalgic romance coupled with a 21st century attention span. —Carl Gauze, Ink 19 Archikulture

-The production materials for Love is a Many Splintered Thing include:
+The Authorized Materials/Rehearsal Package for Love is a Many Splintered Thing includes: